Create a data class

 5. The data class parameters appear in a pane on the right-hand side.

-6. Optionally, add a description by clicking the Description field, typing the description, and clicking outside the field.
+9. Optionally, add a description by clicking the Description field, typing the description, and clicking the Save icon.

 Data class elementDescription